-For TeamConnect, when the customer purchases a radio offered at a discounted price bundled with services or is provided a discount by the dealer which is paid for by the Company, the Company allocates a portion of our future service billings to the radio and recognizes revenue upon handset delivery at the inception of the contract, which results in a contract asset that is amortized as a reduction to service revenue over the expected term of the customer relationship, which is typically 24 months.
+For TeamConnect, when the customer purchases a radio offered at a discounted price bundled with services or is provided a discount by the dealer which is paid for by the Company, the Company allocates a portion of our future service billings to the radio and recognizes revenue upon handset delivery at the inception of the contract, which results in a contract asset that is amortized as a reduction to service revenue over the expected term of the customer's contract period, which is typically 24 months.
 For Diga-talk, the customer contract is month to month.
 As a result, when the customer purchases a radio offered at a discounted price bundled with services, the discount for the radio is taken in the first month.

 Contract Assets.
 Contract assets include the portion of the Company's future service invoices which has been allocated to the discounted price of the radios and amortized as a reduction against service revenue over the contract period.
-As of June 30, 2018 and April 1, 2018, the Company had \$0.2 million in total contract assets, of which \$0.1 million was classified as a component of prepaid expenses and other current assets in our condensed consolidated balances sheets for both periods.
-The amortization of the contract asset for the three months ended June 30, 2018 was not significant.
+As of September 30, 2018 and April 1, 2018, the Company had \$0.2 million in total contract assets, of which \$0.1 million was classified as a component of prepaid expenses and other current assets in our condensed consolidated balances sheets for both periods.
+The amortization of the contract asset for the three and six months ended September 30, 2018 was not significant.

 The Company also recognizes a contract asset for the incremental costs of obtaining a contract with a customer.
 These costs include commissions for sales people and commissions paid to third-party dealers.
 These costs are amortized ratably using the portfolio approach over the estimated customer contract period.
+The Company reviews the contract asset on a periodic basis to determine if an impairment exists.
+If it is determined that there is an impairment, the contract asset will be expensed.
 Under the previous accounting standard, the Company expensed commissions as incurred.
-As of June 30, 2018 and April 1, 2018, the Company had \$0.7 million of deferred costs in both periods related to expenses required to obtain or fulfill a contract.
-Of these total deferred costs, as of June 30, 2018 and April 1, 2018, \$0.5 million were recorded as a component of prepaid and other current assets.
-In addition, the Company recorded \$0.1 million resulting from the amortization of its contract assets during the three months ended June 30, 2018 in selling, general and administrative expenses in its condensed consolidated statement of operations.
+As of September 30, 2018 and April 1, 2018, the Company had \$0.5 million and \$0.6 million, respectively, of deferred costs related to expenses required to obtain or fulfill a contract.
+Of these total deferred costs, as of September 30, 2018 and April 1, 2018, \$0.4 million were recorded as a component of prepaid and other current assets.
+In addition, the Company recorded \$0.1 million and \$0.2 million resulting from the amortization of its contract assets during the three and six months ended September 30, 2018, respectively, in selling, general and administrative expenses in its consolidated statement of operations.